Demographics of Washington, D.C.: African immigrants

 The metro DC area is the second-most popular destination for African immigrants, after New York City.
 More than 192,000 African-born people live in DC and nearby suburbs as of 2019, just shy of the 194,000 African-born in New York.
-This includes Nigerians with 19,600 residents and Ghanaians with 18,400.
+This includes Nigerians with 19,600 residents, and Ghanaians with 18,400.
 By far, the largest concentration of Ethiopians in the United States are found in D.C. and the local metro area.
 Some conservative estimates put the number at around 75,000 residents.
 In contrast, other estimates are as high as 250,000 Ethiopians in DC and surrounding neighborhoods.
 So heavy is the concentration of Ethiopian restaurants and shops in central Washington, that a part of the Shaw neighborhood is known as "Little Ethiopia".

 Other notable groups include those from Nigeria, Egypt, Morocco, South Africa, Cameroon and Kenya, who tend to congregate in the region’s suburban areas, in contrast to the Ethiopian and Somali communities, which show a decided urban concentration in areas such as Shaw, the U Street Corridor and Adams Morgan.
 In general, African migrants display higher education, labor participation and English usage rates than other migrants to the US.

 Caribbean immigrants

 The DC area contains Jamaican, Haitian, Trinidadian, Guyanese, and British West Indian populations.
 According to a study by George Mason University, there are an estimated 83,400 Caribbean born people living in the greater Washington, DC area.
 The largest numbers are from Jamaica (29,034),Trinidad and Tobago (16,154), the Dominican Republic (13,814), Haiti (8,114), and Cuba (6,599).

 Within the District itself there are 8,415 Caribbean born as of 2019, with much larger numbers found in Prince George's County, MD (22,965) and Montgomery County, MD (16,797).
 The West Indian population is largely concentrated in Petworth, Manor Park, Brightwood Park, Edgewood, Bloomingdale, Shaw, U Street/Cardozo, Adams Morgan, and Brightwood with smaller numbers in the Northeast, Northwest and Southeast quadrants.
-Though, the number of West Indians balloons when considering those of West Indian ancestry, many of whom have mixed with mostly African American or other Hispanic communities, depending upon the time they arrived in the US.
+However, the number of West Indians balloons when considering those of West Indian ancestry, many of whom have mixed with mostly African American or other Hispanic communities, depending upon the time they arrived in the US.
 The DC area has one of the largest Jamaican and anglophone Caribbean populations in the country, though many West Indians are facing the same effects of gentrification as African Americans, leading to a slow migration to the suburbs, especially to Prince George's County.

-Though, Jamaicans, Cubans and anglophone Caribbeans represent the majority of West Indians in Washington, there has been a significant growth in the number of Haitians and Dominicans in recent decades, who are more thus more evenly distributed throughout the city and region, and have lower citizenship and education rates than longer settled groups.
+Though Jamaicans, Cubans and anglophone Caribbeans represent the majority of West Indians in Washington, there has been a significant growth in the number of Haitians and Dominicans in recent decades, who are more thus more evenly distributed throughout the city and region, and have lower citizenship and education rates than longer settled groups.